MarcinKosinski/DSS_AUA_2019/projects/02_cox/README.md

 results and their interpretation.

 # 1. read data
-# 2. plots survival curves for the categorical data (try p.val = TRUE)
+# 2. plots survival curves for the categorical data (try pval = TRUE)
 # 3. fit the model
 # 4. use ggcoxxph to check the assumption of coefficients stability over time
 # 5. use ggcoxfunctional to verify the fuctional form of continuos variables